 Industrial, residential and commercial development that encroaches on the pipeline ROW can present safety and operational risks to those working and living nearby.
 That's why it's important to consult with us early in the planning stage of a project on or near our assets.
-This allows affected parties to better incorporate existing pipeline(s) and facilities into the plan, making sure that new development meets both regulatory and Alliance's requirements, while also maintaining high standards for public safety.
+This allows affected parties to better incorporate existing pipelines and facilities into the plan, making sure that new development meets both regulatory and Enbridge requirements, while also maintaining high standards for public safety.

-Significant population and infrastructure growth, without Alliance's knowledge, has the potential to impact the operational requirements of our existing pipeline, such as changes to operating pressure, revisions to our emergency response plans, increased public awareness outreach and other actions as necessary.
+The official community plan is an important part of your communities long term vision.
+Significant population and infrastructure growth, without Enbridge's knowledge, has the potential to impact the operational requirements of our existing pipelines, such as changes to operating pressure, revisions to our emergency response plans, increased public awareness outreach and other actions as necessary.

-As such, we ask that public officials, community leaders, developers, public works departments and industry consult with Alliance, early and often, before any development within our emergency planning zone buffers.
-This helps avoid issues by allowing us to assess potential impacts and recommend possible measures for protection.
+As such, we ask that public officials, community leaders, developers, public works departments and industry consult with Enbridge, early and often, before any development within our emergency planning zone buffers.
+We also ask that local governments along the pipeline consider pipeline areas when planning land use management and recreational spaces.
+This coordinated effort helps avoid issues by allowing us to assess potential impacts and recommend possible measures for protection, while also increasing safety within our communities.

-Land development decisions in the vicinity of our pipeline should be based on risk-informed decisions.
+Land development decisions in the vicinity of our pipelines should be based on risk-informed decisions.